 Can you provide privacy?

 What does Corporate Direct provide to those who set up an LLC, LP or C Corporation?

-We file the articles with the appropriate state, prepare the bylaws, or operating agreement, minutes, ownership and we serve as your registered agent for the first year.
+We file the articles with the appropriate state, prepare the bylaws, or operating agreement, minutes, LP agreements, ownership certificates and we serve as your registered agent for the first year.
 We provide you with a complete package for safely investing in the USA.
 Our fee is $695 (plus the state filing fee, which varies from state to state).
 Please request our free incorporation package from Corporate Direct by filling out the form here.

 2017 for Foreign Owners of a Single Member U.S. LLC: